cavai-research/Adonis-Queue/README.md

 # Adonis Queue

-> Basic AdonisJS queue provider
+> Job queue and scheduler for AdonisJS 5

 It provides in-memory and Redis based queues to run jobs in